kirchberger/WFR-24E_ECU/README.md

 | 9-36V 3A Switched Power | 8      |
 | 5V 0.5A Sensor Supply   | 1      |

-More analog inputs were chosen that required for expansion of our sensor system.
+More analog inputs were chosen for possible expansion of our sensor system.

 This device also included reverse voltage protection and a PTC self resetable fuse on the sensor 5V supply.